 The Default Timing Rule for Remainders

-Arizona law establishes a clear rule for when a remainder interest becomes possessory.
-If the remainder is not contingent on a condition that would prematurely end the preceding estate, it takes effect only at the natural end of that estate.
+Arizona law sets a clear rule for when a remainder interest becomes possessory.
+If the remainder is not tied to a condition that would end the preceding estate early, it takes effect only at the natural end of that estate.

 When a remainder on an estate for life or on an estate for years is not limited upon a contingency defeating or avoiding the precedent estate, it shall take effect only on the death of the first taker or the expiration of the term of years.

-A.R.S. § 33-234For life estates, this means the remainder holder receives the property only when the life tenant passes away.
+A.R.S. § 33-234For life estates, the property passes to the remainder holder only when the life tenant dies.
 For a term of years, the remainder holder waits until the term expires.
 There are no shortcuts.

 Why This Rule Matters for Planning

-This statute protects the life tenant's right to use the property for the full duration of their interest.
-The remainder holder knows they will eventually receive the property, but they cannot accelerate that timeline.
+This statute protects the life tenant's right to use the property for the full duration of their interest in the property.
+The remainder holder knows they will eventually receive the real estate, but they cannot speed up that timeline.

-For families using life estate arrangements, this provides important certainty.
-A parent who retains a life estate in their home, for example, can continue living there without concern that the remainder holder will try to take possession early.
-The property transfers only upon the life tenant's death, and both sides know the rules in advance.
+A parent who retains a life estate deed in their home can continue living there without concern that the remainder holder will try to take possession early.
+The life estate property transfers only at the life tenant's death.
+Both sides know the rules in advance.

-If the property owner wants different timing rules, such as a condition that could end the life estate early, they need to structure the arrangement as a conditional limitation under A.R.S.
+If the property owner wants different timing rules, they need to structure the arrangement as a conditional limitation under A.R.S.
 33-227 instead.